4ms/stm32mp1-baremetal/README.md

 # STM32MP1 Cortex-A7 bare-metal example projects

 This is a set of example and template projects for bare-metal applications on the STM32MP15x Cortex-A7 microprocessor.
-I use "Bare-metal" to mean no OS, so unlike most STM32MP1 or Cortex-A tutorials, there is no Linux or RTOS.
+I use "bare-metal" to mean no OS, so unlike most STM32MP1 or Cortex-A tutorials, there is no Linux or RTOS.
 Basic systems such as handling interrupts, setting up a stack, memory management, etc. are handled in these projects, as well as more advanced featues like